 View the Twitter link below for current updates on breed specific diabetes.

-As show in the twitter link above, there are certain breeds susceptible to canine diabetes.
+As shown in the twitter link above, there are certain breeds susceptible to canine diabetes.

 Advanced Signs of Diabetes – Diabetic Dog Life Expectancy